ludocode/pottery/examples/pottery/string/README.md

 ## Implementation Details

-The implementation is mostly just inline functions that wrap an internal Pottery [Vector](../../docs/containers/vector.md) over `uint8_t`.
+The implementation is mostly just inline functions that wrap an internal Pottery [Vector](../../../include/pottery/vector/) over `uint8_t`.
 If an out-of-memory situation occurs, the program aborts.

 ### Small string optimization

 `string_t` uses a small string optimization.
 This provides a small amount of internal storage similar to most implementations of `std::string`, thus avoiding allocation for short strings.
 It does this simply by enabling the corresponding feature in Pottery's [Vector](../../../include/pottery/vector/).

-`string_t` implements most of the [Pottery-style lifecycle functions](../../../docs/lifecycle.md).
+`string_t` implements all of the [Pottery-style lifecycle functions](../../../docs/lifecycle_style.md).
 You should read that document to understand how to safely manage its lifecycle.
 In particular, with the small string optimization, `string_t` is not bitwise-movable. `string_move()` must be used to move it around, for example when storing it in Pottery containers.
 Never pass a `string_t` by value and never move it with `memcpy()`.

 ### Null-termination